shussey/claude-test/src/marketstack/README.md

 ## API Documentation

-This implementation is based on the MarketStack API: https://marketstack.com/documentation
+This implementation is based on the Marketstack API: https://marketstack.com/documentation

 ## License